pkishorez/flowjv/gitbook/guide/bird-view.md

 1. `flowjv` the core validation engine.
 Given a valid flowSchema \(schema in `flowjv` is called `flowSchema`\), `flowjv` provides a function for validating data against it. `flowjv` also provides utilities for compiling schema to get useful insights out of the schema.
 2. `flowjv-react` gives us tools to leverage the flow schema to create a form automatically from given data requirements.
 It takes care of UI, UX, and validations.
-3. `flowjv-react-custom` is the package that makes use of `flowjv-react` and creates UI with material-ui.
+3. `flowjv-react-material` is the package that makes use of `flowjv-react` and creates UI with material-ui.
 One can think of this as an official UI binding example for flowjv-react.